awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisStandalone.ScaleUp.md

 ## Scaling Up Single\-Node Redis Cache Clusters \(ElastiCache API\)<a name="Scaling.RedisStandalone.ScaleUp.API"></a>

 The following procedure describes how to scale up a single\-node Redis cache cluster using the ElastiCache API\.
+During this process, your Redis cluster will continue to serve requests with minimal downtime\.

 **To scale up a single\-node Redis cache cluster \(ElastiCache API\)**